If this is an emergency, call 911.

 1. Anonymous and Third Party Reporting

-The Title IX Officer and Deputy Coordinators accept anonymous and third-party reports of conduct alleged to violate this policy and will follow up on such reports.
-The individual making the report is encouraged to provide as much detailed information as possible to allow the Title IX Officer or Deputy Coordinators to investigate and respond as appropriate.
+The Title IX Officer and Deputy Coordinator accept anonymous and third-party reports of conduct alleged to violate this policy and will follow up on such reports.
+The individual making the report is encouraged to provide as much detailed information as possible to allow the Title IX Officer or Deputy Coordinator to investigate and respond as appropriate.
 The University may be limited in its ability to investigate an anonymous or third party report unless sufficient information is provided.
-(See uni.edu/safety to file a report or complaint.)
+(See safety.uni.edu to file a report or complaint.)

 2. Confidential Reporting